 While event insurance itself is not technically a legal requirement, there may be elements of cover your organisation is legally obligated to have.

-Equally, some venues may even require you to have public liability insurance in place before they’ll allow you to hold an event on their premises.
+Equally, some venues may even require you to have public liability insurance for events in place before they’ll allow you to hold your event on their premises.
+This is to protect your organisation if a member of the public claims against your business in certain circumstances.
 They should let you know when you book the venue if this is the case.

 But even if you’re not required to have cover in place, it’s still important to assess, mitigate and insure against these risks, as this will protect your organisation from potentially costly third party compensation claims and ensure you’re always fulfilling your duty of care to staff, volunteers and service users.